 - Fashion Advertising Agents

 - Retail Boutique Managers and/or Owners

 - Theater Costume Department Supervisors

 - Wholesale Purchasing Managers

-The program will also prepare students with professional experiences.
-Students will be trained to work as an intern at major fashion companies, sponsored by partnerships with corporations and internationally renowned organizations like Fashion Group International (FGI) and the Black Retail Action Group (BRAG), among others.
+The program will also prepare students for successful careers by providing access to professional experiences such as internships at major fashion companies, and other programs sponsored by partnerships with corporations and internationally renowned organizations such as Fashion Group International (FGI) and the Black Retail Action Group (BRAG).

-The UDC-CC Fashion Merchandising program consists of 62 credit hours, 26 hours of liberal arts and 36 hours of Fashion Merchandising courses including one elective, an internship, and a capstone course.
-Students will be able to complete the program in four semesters if they are full-time students.
+The Fashion Merchandising program consists of 62 credit hours.
+Students are require to take 26 hours of liberal arts and 36 hours of Fashion Merchandising courses including one elective, an internship, and a capstone course.
+Full-time students are scheduled to complete the program in four semesters.
 For more information about the Fashion Merchandising program, please contact the Community College at firstname.lastname@example.org.

-- Identify and foster salable apparel based on quality, appropriateness, price, target market and aesthetic appearance.
+- Identify and foster sellable apparel based on quality, appropriateness, price, target market, and aesthetic appearance.

 - Evaluate the use and maintenance of textiles.